eichblatt/deadstream/README.md

 You can access this server from a browser on the same WiFi with <IP_ADDRESS>:9090
 ### update.service
 runs on demand.
-The user can asks for an update in the timemachine service by pressing and holding the "stop" button.
+The user can ask for an update in the timemachine service by pressing and holding the "stop" button.
-Update will check if there is a new tag on github, and if so, create a new virtual environment, download, install, and test the latest code.
-If the code passes the test, then it will put the new virtual environment in place, and hold on to the previous 8 virtual environments, for rollback if needed.
+Update will check if there is a new tag on github, and if so, download, install, and test the latest code in a virtual environment.
+If the code passes the test, then it will put the new virtual environment in place, and retain the previous 8 virtual environments for rollback if needed.
+Note: The factory environment is also retained.

 ## About the code